-- Review the appropriateness of OPH's:
+- a) Review the appropriateness of OPH's:

-- Financial reporting
+- i.
+Financial reporting

-- Performance reporting
+- ii.
+Performance reporting

-- o System of risk oversight and management, and
+- iii.
+System of risk oversight and management, and

-- The system of internal control
+- iv.
+The system of internal control

 The Committee will provide independent advice and assurance on the integrity of OPH's administration of internal audit, governance arrangements, responses to relevant Parliamentary Committee reports and accountability responsibilities.